Joe Tilson: Career

 During the 1960s Tilson became one of the leading figures associated with the British Pop Art movement.
 Making use of his previous experience as a carpenter and joiner, Tilson produced wooden reliefs and constructions as well as prints and paintings.
-As a student at the RCA Tilson associated with Frank Auerbach, Leon Kossoff, R. B. Kitaj, Peter Blake, Allen Jones, Patrick Caulfield and David Hockney.
+As a student at the RCA Tilson he associated with Frank Auerbach, Leon Kossoff, R. B. Kitaj, Peter Blake, Allen Jones, Patrick Caulfield and David Hockney, among others.

 His first one-man show was held at the Marlborough Gallery, London in 1962.
-In 1977 he joined the Waddington Galleries and also exhibited at the Alan Cristea Gallery and the Giò Marconi Galleries in Milan.
+In 1977 he joined the Waddington Galleries, and also exhibited at the Alan Cristea Gallery and the Giò Marconi Galleries in Milan.
 Tilson's work gained an international reputation when shown at the XXXII Venice Biennale in 1964, which led to a retrospective at the Boyman's Museum, Rotterdam in 1964.
 Further retrospective exhibitions followed at the Vancouver Art Gallery in 1979 and the Arnolfini Gallery, Bristol in 1984.

 Growing disillusionment with the consumer society led to a change in Tilson work in the 1970s.
 After moving to Wiltshire in 1972, Tilson began to use a wider variety of materials, including stone, straw and rope in an effort to transcend time and culture by drawing on the motifs of pre-Classical mythology.
-This body of work was called Alchera.
+This body of work is called Alchera.

-Tilson's work has been exhibited regularly in solo shows throughout the world: Cortona Centro Culturale Fontanella Borghese, Rome (1990), Plymouth City Museum (1991), Palazzo Pubblico, Siena (1995), Mestna Gallery, Ljubljana (1996) and Galleria Comunale d'Arte, Cesena (2000).
-Recently a major retrospective was held at the Royal Academy of Arts, London (2002).
-Among Tilson's awards are the Gulbenkian Foundation Prize (1960) and the Grand Prix d'Honneur, Biennale of Ljubljana (1996).
-He is a Royal Academician and his career was celebrated with a retrospective exhibition in 2002 at the Royal Academy 'Joe Tilson: Pop to Present' (Sackler Galleries) from April 2002.
+Tilson's work was exhibited regularly in solo shows throughout the world: Cortona Centro Culturale Fontanella Borghese, Rome (1990), Plymouth City Museum (1991), Palazzo Pubblico, Siena (1995), Mestna Gallery, Ljubljana (1996) and Galleria Comunale d'Arte, Cesena (2000).
+In 2002, a major retrospective was held at the Royal Academy of Arts, London.
+Among Tilson's awards were the Gulbenkian Foundation Prize (1960) and the Grand Prix d'Honneur, Biennale of Ljubljana (1996).
+He was a Royal Academician and his career was celebrated with a retrospective exhibition in 2002 at the Royal Academy 'Joe Tilson: Pop to Present' (Sackler Galleries) from April 2002.
 He was also invited to paint the banner for the "Palio", Siena in 1996.
 In 2019, he was commissioned make an installation for the Swatch Pavilion at the Venice Biennial inspired by his 'Stones of Venice' works.
-He also designed a limited edition watch as part of the project.
+He also designed a limited-edition watch as part of the project.

-He was elected an Associate of the Royal Academy (ARA) in 1985 and a full Royal Academician (RA) in 1991.
+Tilson was elected an Associate of the Royal Academy (ARA) in 1985 and a full Royal Academician (RA) in 1991.

-Personal life
+Personal life and death

-Tilson lives and works in London and Italy.
+Tilson lived and worked in both London and Italy.
+He was married in Venice in 1956 to Joslyn Morton (b.
+1934), and had three children: Jake (b.
+1958), Anna (b.
+1959), and Sophy (b.
+1965).

-He was married in Venice in 1956 to Joslyn Morton (Jos) (b.
-1934, Edinburgh), and has three children: Jake (b.
-1958, London), Anna (b.
-1959, London), and Sophy (b.
-1965, London).
+Joe Tilson died on 9 November 2023 at Cortona, at the age of 95.